 Investors will also be interested in understanding what you did with previous funds raised (if any).
 Did you invest it where you said you were going to, and were you able to achieve the milestones you set out to achieve with the money?

-Understanding your company’s cash use is paramount for survival.
+Understanding your startup’s cash use is paramount for survival.
 Many startup founders initiate their fundraising process around the time when their cash reserves run low.
 Some decide to fundraise only because cash is running out.
 Don’t do that.

 You should be initiating the fundraising process when your metrics have reached compelling levels for investors.
 The best way to ensure that you can do this is to closely monitor your cash reserves.
 Make sure that you are not in a situation where your cash reserves are low because there is always the chance that your round does not close in the timeline you set aside.
 Go out for funding before you really need it and make sure that you have enough cash in your bank account to weather unexpected delays.